rstek/cuez-assignment/README.md

 Solution for duplicating an Episode and its nested structure (Parts > Items > Blocks) in a Laravel 12 context.

 **Clone repo and open `index.html` in browser to view with docsify.**
-Or you can view it in github.
+Or you can view it in github https://rstek.github.io/cuez-assignment

 ## TODO for Ronald